Mohnyin Thado: Successful revolt (1425–1426)

 His full break with Ava came in November 1425 when the Bo-Me faction assassinated the boy king, and placed Prince Nyo on the throne.
 The power grab was seen by many vassal rulers as illegitimate.
 Although the prince had a strong claim to the throne as the only son of King Tarabya of Ava (r.
 1400), he received only lukewarm support from the vassals close to the capital.
 In the north, where Thado held sway, only Le Than Bwa of Onbaung and Baya Gamani of Singu backed Nyo, while in the south, Gov. Min Maha of Prome, a major vassal state, did not acknowledge Nyo.
 Still, Thado was the only vassal that would attempt to oust Nyo.
 Over the next three months, Thado went on to secure the support of most of the northern Shan states, including that of the powerful state of Mogaung.
 His authority now reached as far south as the northern Mu valley, one of the three main irrigated regions of Ava, although Nyo had not yet conceded the region.

 His drive south began in February 1426.
 His forces faced the Ava defenses led by Gov. Thray Sithu of Myinsaing, and Gov. Le Than Bwa of Onbaung.
 Thado's strategy was to march at a "slow, methodical, and deliberate" pace, so as to allow Nyo's unenthusiastic vassals to desert him.
 Even when his vanguard forces scored a surprisingly quick victory at Thissein, Thado paused the advance to recruit more troops from the region.
 In April, his enlarged forces defeated the 3000-man garrison at Wetchet, knocking Thray Sithu out of the war.

 The victory opened the way to Sagaing, across the Irrawaddy from Ava.
 Here, Thado persuaded the commander of the Sagaing garrison, Le Than Bwa, to leave the fight by giving the sawbwa a substantial amount of gold and silver.
 Le Than Bwa's departure created a panic across the river.
-All but one of the vassals guarding the perimeter around the capital renounced their ties to Nyo, and withdrew to their home regions.
+All but one of the vassals guarding the perimeter around Ava renounced their ties to Nyo, and withdrew to their home regions.
 King Nyo and Queen Bo-Me subsequently fled the capital, and Thado entered the capital unopposed on 16 May 1426.